de-Manzanares/bitboard/README.md

 * Implement UCI compatability.

 ### Little things
-* Add an option to flip the board.
-* Add an option to undo moves.
-* Add an option to automatically display the board after each move.
-* Add an option to display rank and file labels
 * Change move function so that moving a piece to the square it currently occupies does not count as a move.

 ### Specific Stuff
 * Simplify ``movePawn`` function.
-* Generalize `calculateMovesHelper`
-* Clean up redundency in the code
+* Clean up redundancy in the code
 * Add comments to the code

 ---